openjs-foundation/tech-strategy/README.md

   JavaScript ecosystem.
 * Helping projects build infrastructure and process so that they outlast the contributions of any one individual or company.
-* Help projects focus on their high impact work versus administrative/operational tasks.
+* Helping projects focus on their high impact work versus administrative/operational tasks.
-* Help organizations understand the projects they depend on, provide channels for them to easily support those projects and to realize value from those contributions.
+* Helping organizations understand the projects they depend on, provide channels for them to easily support those projects and to realize value from those contributions.
 * Document best practices that reduce risk for contributors and consumers